secretstartups/handbook/product/ux/one-pagers/christie-readme/index.html.md

 ## Christie Lenneville’s README

 My name is Christie Lenneville, and I’m the Vice President of User Experience at GitLab.
 My department includes Product Design, UX Research, and Technical Writing.
+If you're a GitLab team member and you'd like to meet with me, I manage my own calendar.
+You're welcome to send me an invite, but please make it modifiable, in case I need to move it around a bit.

 * [GitLab Handle](https://gitlab.com/clenneville)
 * [Team Page](/company/team/#clenneville)